patromi/tracardi-twitter-connector/README.md

 # Output

-This node doesn't return an Output
+This node only return True if tweet send succesfull